StefanScherer/stefanscherer.github.io/windows-docker-workshop/Slides.md

 ## We will (mostly) interact with RDP only

-- We can work through the RDP session
+- We will work in the RDP session

-- When we have the TLS certs, we can do it from local machine through the Docker API

 ---
 background-image: url(assets/powershell.png)